0xbenc/bash-zoo/README.md

 ### mfa

 `mfa` pulls TOTP codes from your [`pass`](https://www.passwordstore.org/) store, copies them to the clipboard, and shows a countdown until the next code rotation.
+It features fuzzy search (via `fzf`), optional big‑font display (`figlet`), and smart key‑bindings for quick selection.
 To make it work you need:

 1. **Dependencies** — Install `pass`, `oathtool`, and your platform clipboard helper (`pbcopy` on macOS, `xclip`/`xsel` on Debian).
 2. **Initialize pass** — Generate (or reuse) a GPG key, then run `pass init <gpg-id>`.
 This creates `~/.password-store` as your encrypted vault.